baiyuchen1228/baiyuchen1228.github.io/experiment/README.md

 pnpm install
 ```

-Now, we can ensure every file is formatted correctly by adding a few lines to the package.json in the project root.
+Now, we can ensure every file is formatted correctly and added
-Add the following field to the package.json section:

 check JavaScript:
 ```bash